DenefLab/Computational-boot-camp/docs/source/Pipeline.rst

 ==================
 Conda Env
 -------------
 I have created a conda env in our shared storage directory.
-This env contains snakemake and singularity (so you dont have to module load singularity) it can be found here:
+This env contains snakemake it can be found here: